Libya: Cuisine

 Libyan cuisine is a mixture of the different Italian, Bedouin and traditional Arab culinary influences.
 Pasta is the staple food in the Western side of Libya, whereas rice is generally the staple food in the east.

-Common Libyan foods include several variations of red (tomato) sauce based pasta dishes (similar to the Italian Sugo all'arrabbiata dish); rice, usually served with lamb or chicken (typically stewed, fried, grilled, or boiled in-sauce); and couscous, which is steam cooked whilst held over boiling red (tomato) sauce and meat (sometimes also containing courgettes/zucchini and chickpeas), which is typically served along with cucumber slices, lettuce and olives.
+Common Libyan foods include several variations of red tomato sauce based pasta dishes (similar to the Italian Sugo all'arrabbiata dish), rice, usually served with lamb or chicken (typically stewed, fried, grilled, or boiled in-sauce), and couscous, which is steam cooked whilst held over boiling red tomato sauce and meat (sometimes also containing zucchini/courgettes and chickpeas), and typically served along with cucumber slices, lettuce and olives.

 Bazeen, a dish made from barley flour and served with red tomato sauce, is customarily eaten communally, with several people sharing the same dish, usually by hand.
 This dish is commonly served at traditional weddings or festivities.
 Asida is a sweet version of Bazeen, made from white flour and served with a mix of honey, ghee or butter.
-Another favorite way to serve Asida is with rub (fresh date syrup) and olive oil.
+Another popular way to serve Asida is with rub (fresh date syrup) and olive oil.
 Usban is animal tripe stitched and stuffed with rice and vegetables cooked in tomato based soup or steamed.
 Shurba is a red tomato sauce-based soup, usually served with small grains of pasta.

 A very common snack eaten by Libyans is known as khubs bi' tun, literally meaning "bread with tuna fish", usually served as a baked baguette or pita bread stuffed with tuna fish that has been mixed with harissa (chili sauce) and olive oil.
 Many snack vendors prepare these sandwiches and they can be found all over Libya.
 Libyan restaurants may serve international cuisine, or may serve simpler fare such as lamb, chicken, vegetable stew, potatoes and macaroni.
 Due to severe lack of infrastructure, many under-developed areas and small towns do not have restaurants and instead food stores may be the only source to obtain food products.
-Alcohol consumption is illegal in the entire country.
+Alcohol consumption is illegal.

 There are four main ingredients of traditional Libyan food: olives (and olive oil), dates, grains and milk.
-Grains are roasted, ground, sieved and used for making bread, cakes, soups and bazeen.
+Grains are roasted, ground, sieved and used for making bread, cakes, soups and Bazeen.
 Dates are harvested, dried and can be eaten as they are, made into syrup or slightly fried and eaten with bsisa and milk.
 After eating, Libyans often drink black tea.
 This is normally repeated a second time (for the second glass of tea), and in the third round of tea, it is served with roasted peanuts or roasted almonds known as shay bi'l-luz (mixed with the tea in the same glass).